aimclub/iOpt/docs/source/examples.rst

 Solving the problem on a uniform grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will solve the problem of data classification using a support vector machine (SVC).
-The Macro F1 metric, which is optimal for highly unbalanced classes, was chosen as the target criterion.
-Let us determine the optimal values of the parameters at which the value of the quality criterion reaches its optimum.
-During the study, the values of the objective function were calculated on a uniform grid of size 50 by 50 points, varying the parameters gamma (kernel coefficient) and C (regularization parameter), in the ranges [:math:`10^{-3}`, :math:`10^1`] and [:math:`10^5`, :math:`10^9``] respectively.
+The Macro F1 metric, which is optimal for highly unbalanced classes, was chosen as the objective function.
+Let us determine the values of the parameters at which the value of the quality metric reaches its optimum.
+During the study, the values of the objective function were calculated on a uniform grid of 50 by 50 points, varying the parameters gamma (kernel coefficient) and C (regularization parameter), in the ranges [:math:`10^{-3}`, :math:`10^1`] and [:math:`10^5`, :math:`10^9``] respectively.
 The optimal value of the criterion, equal to 0.9487, was found at point :math:`С=1.7575∙10^5`, :math:`gamma = 6.2505∙10^{-2}`.

 The search was performed using the GridSearchCV method from the sklearn library.
 The cross-validation parameter was set to a strategy generated using the StratifiedKFold method.
-Forming cross-validation using this method is recommended for unbalanced classes, since the same ratio of classes is maintained in both the training and test sets.
+This method of cross-validation is recommended for unbalanced classes, since the same ratio of classes is maintained in both the training and test sets.
 The graph of the objective function is shown in the figure below.

 .. figure:: images/prev2.jpg
     :width: 500
     :align: center

-    Graph of the objective function obtained by enumerating parameters on a uniform grid
+    Graph of the objective function on a uniform grid

-The listing shows the code for searching for the optimal metric value on the specified parameter area using the GridSearchCV method from the sklearn library.
+The listing shows the code for searching the global optimum point over the specified search domain using the GridSearchCV method from the sklearn library.

 .. code-block:: python
    :caption: Search for the optimal metric value on a uniform grid using the GridSearchCV method for the task of analyzing and predicting the state of NPP power transformers